xaviervia/mediador/README.md

    object?
 2. Will you gladly use a library that extends your object blindfolded and risk name collision anyways?
+3. Why closing the door to interacting with the properties set by the library?
+You may very well wish to modify or query the `listeners` set.

 In other words, I consider that using lightly a library _that extends your objects_ is a poor design choice. **Mediador** and other libraries of its kind should be considered part of your design and taken for what they
-are: tested, encapsulated and standardised methods to achieve certain behaviours that are useful only because they save you time.
+are: tested, encapsulated and standardized methods to achieve certain behaviors that are useful only because they save you _time_.

 ### Why is there no `once` method?